cloud66/help-old/_posts/igor/intro.md

 #### Deregister

-On the registration page from the `Browse` of your Igor registration container and then click on deregister.
+Go to the registration page from the `Browse` of your Igor registration container and then click on deregister.
 You will have to restart your Igor container for the changes to take place.

 ### For any informations on how to use Igor: